 - In a small bowl combine cumin, oregano, chili powder, paprika, cayenne and a couple large pinches of salt and pepper.

 - Rub spice mixture all over the surface of the pork roast.
 Sear the roast in oil, cooking each side for about 1-2 minutes or until the entire outside of the roast is seared nice and dark golden brown.

-- Add onion, garlic, orange juice, beer and chicken broth to the slow cooker.
+- Pour orange juice, beer, and chicken broth into the slow cooker.

 - Cover and cook on high for 4-5 hours or low for 8-10 hours.
-You’ll know the pork is done when it falls off the bone and shreds easily with two forks.
+You'll know the pork is done when it falls apart.

 - Carefully transfer pork to a large sheet pan.